durai20/Employee-Database-Management/README.md

 ### Frontend

-1. Navigate to the frontend directory:
+1. Navigate to the frontend directory :

    cd frontend